kcech/sentilo-docs-test/docs/catalog_and_maps/administration_console.rst

 |ComponentsTypes_delete.png|

-If the resource has been succesfully removed, the list is reloaded and a confirmation message is displayed at the top right corner:
+If the resource has been successfully removed, the list is reloaded and a confirmation message is displayed at the top right corner:

 |ComponentsTypes_deleted.png|